Dubai housing squeeze pushes middle-income expats out to the suburbs

 But as expats move out of more central areas, previously cheaper suburbs have experienced the biggest rental increases.

-Randy, a Filipino fitness instructor, and his British wife Layla moved to Remraam - one such area, about 50 kilometers from Dubai's business district - in May 2013.
+Randy, a Filipino fitness instructor, and his British wife Layla moved to Remraam - one such area, about 50 kilometres from Dubai's business district - in May 2013.

 "We used to live in Business Bay, which was only a 10-minute drive from most of my clients," said Randy, 37.